OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-03.md

 ## Exodus 3:14

-God replied to Moses, “I AM WHO I AM.
-This is what you are to say to the Israelites: ‘I AM has sent me to you.’”
+God said to Moses, “I AM WHO I AM.
+This is what you are to tell the Israelites: ‘I AM has sent me to you.’”

 ## Exodus 3:15